 Welcome to the AEA Tai Chi Club

-The AEA Tai Chi Club is offering Xingyi Quan and Traditional Bagua Zhang classes the class in addition to a Yang style TaiChi Long Form class.
+The AEA Tai Chi Club is offering a variety of classes.
+A Xingyi Quan class continues and a Traditional Bagua Zhang class is ending.
+The club tries to always have a Yang style TaiChi class to support our practice.

 See the classes page.

 A new Yang style Tai Chi (Wednesday) class has started.
-There are also Xingyiquan (Thursday) classes and Baguazhang (Tuesady) classes.
+There are also Xingyiquan (Thursday) classes.